-APPENDIX A. ACL/ACT CONTROL RULE FOR THE
+APPENDIX A. ACL/ACT CONTROL RULE FOR THE COMMERCIAL SECTOR

-ACL/ACT Bu ıffer Spreadsl neet version 4.1 - April 2011 Commercial Gray Triggerfis sh sum of points 2 Revised 3/24/2016 max points 6.0 Buffer between ACLand ACT (or ABC and ACL) Unweighted 6 Min.
+ACL/ACT Bu ax points 6.0 version 4.1 - April 2011 Commercial Gray Triggerfisl h sum of points 2 Revised 3/24/2016 max points 6.0 Buffer between ACLand ACT (or ABC and ACL) Unweighted 6 Min.
 Buffer 0 min. buffer User adjustable Weighted 8 Max Unw.Buff 19 max unwt.
-Buff Max Wtd Buff 25 max wtd. buffer User adjustable
+Buff • Max Wtd Buff 25 max wtd. buffer User adjustable

-Component Element score Element Selection Element result Stock assemblage 0 This ACL/ACT is for a single stock. х 1 This ACL/ACT is for a stock assemblage, or an indicator species for a stock assemblage

-Ability to 0 Catch limit has been exceeded 0 or 1 times in last 4 years х Constrain Catch 1 Catch limit has been exceeded 2 or more times in last 4 years Footbook and the second of the footbook of the footbook of the second of For the year with max. overage, add 0.5 pts.
-For every 10 percentage points (rounded up) above ACL 1.0 U Not applicable (there is no catch limit) Apply this component to recreational fisheries, not commercial or IFQ fisheries т - Method of absolute counting not applicable Precision of 1 MRIP proportional standard error (PSE) <= 20 постаррисавис Landings Data 2 MRIP proportional standard error (PSE) > 20 1 Recreational Not applicable (will not be included in buffer calculation) х

-Apply this component to commercial fisheries or any fishery under an IFQ program

-Precision of 0 Landings from IFQ program

-1 Landings based on dealer reporting x

-Landings Data 2 Landings based on other

-Commercial Not applicable (will not be included in buffer calculation)

-Timeliness 0 In-season accountability measures used or fishery is under an IFQ X

-1 In-season accountability measures not used
+Component Element score Element Selection Element result Stock assemblage 0 This ACL/ACT is for a single stock.
+X 1 This ACL/ACT is for a stock assemblage, or an indicator species for a stock assemblage Ability to 0 Catch limit has been exceeded 0 or 1 times in last 4 years X Constrain Catch 1 Catch limit has been exceeded 2 or more times in last 4 years For the year with max. overage, add 0.5 pts.
+For every 10 percentage points (rounded up) above ACL 1.0 Not applicable (there is no catch limit) Apply this component to recreational fisheries, not commercial or IFQ fisheries 0 Method of absolute counting not applicable Precision of 1 MRIP proportional standard error (PSE) <= 20 Landings Data 2 MRIP proportional standard error (PSE) > 20 Recreational Not applicable (will not be included in buffer calculation) x Apply this component to commercial fisheries or any fishery under an IFQ program Precision of 0 Landings from IFQ program 1 Landings based on dealer reporting х Landings Data 2 Landings based on other Commercial Not applicable (will not be included in buffer calculation) Timeliness 0 In-season accountability measures used or fishery is under an IFQ X 1 In-season accountability measures not used

-Sum 2
+Sum 7 2

-Weighting factor
+Weighting factor 1

-Element weight Element Selection Weighting
+Element weight Element Selection Weighting]

 Overfished status 0 Stock biomass is at or above B{OY} (or proxy).
-0.3
+0.3 3

 0.1 Stock biomass is below B{OY} (or proxy) but at or above B{MSY} (or proxy).
 1

 0.2 Stock biomass is below B{MSY} (or proxy) but at or above minimum stock size threshold (MSST).
+1

 0.3 4.
-Stock is overfished, below MSST. Х
+Stock is overfished, below MSST. Х 1

 0.3 5.
 Status criterion is unknown.

-0.0 2.
-Status Citation is distribution.
+8